Umeå University's logo

 Available from: 2025-01-29 Created: 2025-01-29 Last updated: 2025-02-03Bibliographically approved

 Chihaya, G. K. & Hedberg, C. (2025).
-The transferability of human capital and migrant incorporationstrategies in the Swedish labor market: A sequence analysis.
+The transferability of human capital and migrant incorporation strategies in the Swedish labor market: a sequence analysis.
 The international migration review

-Open this publication in new window or tab >>The transferability of human capital and migrant incorporationstrategies in the Swedish labor market: A sequence analysis
+Open this publication in new window or tab >>The transferability of human capital and migrant incorporation strategies in the Swedish labor market: a sequence analysis

-2025 (English)In: The international migration review, ISSN 0197-9183, E-ISSN 1747-7379Article in journal (Refereed) Published
+2025 (English)In: The international migration review, ISSN 0197-9183, E-ISSN 1747-7379Article in journal (Refereed) Epub ahead of print

 National Category